bowald/sublime-promela-snippets/README.md

 Sublime Text Editor 2 / 3 - Promela Snippets
 ===========================================

 Promela snippets for Sublime Text 2 / 3.
-This is **as of now not finnished** and is intended for my persenal use.
+This is **as of now not finished** and is intended for my personal use.
 However feel free to contribute or use the snippets how ever you like.

 Install